GohEeEn/REST-Assured-Travel-Agent/README.md

 5. Recompile client module via "mvn clean compile -pl client"

 6. Run client ("mvn spring-boot:run -pl client") and open webpage at localhost:8080.

+It may take several minutes for all services to correctly register with the Eureka servers initially.
+The server dashboard can be viewed in a browser at http://#{minikube ip}:32001.

 ### Technologies used